Central European countries prepare to receive Ukrainian refugees | Business

 Central European countries prepare to receive Ukrainian refugees

-Central European countries braced on Thursday to receive people fleeing Russia's invasion of Ukraine, with Poland setting up reception points on its border and Hungary planning to send troops to create a corridor for refugees.
+Central European countries braced on Thursday for the arrival of refugees fleeing Russia's invasion of Ukraine, with Poland setting up reception points on its border and Hungary and Slovakia planning to send troops to manage the likely influx.

-Central European countries braced on Thursday to receive people fleeing Russia's invasion of Ukraine, with Poland setting up reception points on its border and Hungary planning to send troops to create a corridor for refugees.
+Central European countries braced on Thursday for the arrival of refugees fleeing Russia's invasion of Ukraine, with Poland setting up reception points on its border and Hungary and Slovakia planning to send troops to manage the likely influx.
 The countries on the European Union's eastern flank were all once part of the Moscow-led Warsaw Pact and are now members of NATO.
 Among them, Poland, Hungary, Slovakia and Romania all share land borders with Ukraine.

 Earlier on Thursday, Russia launched an all-out invasion of Ukraine by land, air and sea, the biggest attack by one state against another in Europe since World War Two.
-It confirmed the worst fears of the West and prompted fears of a huge flood of refugees fleeing Ukraine, a nation of 44 million people.
-Poland called for the "fiercest possible sanctions" against Russia and the Czech foreign minister called it a "barbaric act of aggression".
+It confirmed the West's worst fears and prompted fears of a massive flood of refugees fleeing Ukraine, a nation of 44 million people.
+Poland called for the "fiercest possible sanctions" against Russia and the Czech foreign minister called the invasion a "barbaric act of aggression".

-Eight such points will be created near the border in the first stage, to provide food, medical assistance and information for potential refugees, he said.
-Hungary has said it will send an unspecified number of troops to the border area with Ukraine for security and humanitarian reasons, though there was no sign of any deployment on Thursday morning.
+Small groups of people also fled into Hungary on Thursday through the Beregsurany crossing, some coming from as far as Kyiv, a Reuters eyewitness said.
+Some arrived by car, but many pedestrians were also hauling their suitcases across.
+Slovakia said it was ready to help refugees.

+"We can predict with near certainty that Russian aggression will drive out many Ukrainian women and men from their country," Prime Minister Eduard Heger said.
+"Please let's have compassion and understanding for them."
+Slovakia will send up to 1,500 troops to its border with Ukraine, where additional crossings will be set up, said Defence Minister Jaroslav Nad.
+Hungary has also said it will send troops to its border to help process refugees.

-A Polish goverment spokesman said Polish diplomatic missions in Ukraine would remain open "as long as possible" but the foreign ministry urged all Polish citizens to leave Ukraine.
-Hungary also said its embassy in Kyiv remained open but the Czech Republic closed its diplomatic mission, though its consulate in the west Ukrainian city of Lviv remained open.
+A Polish government spokesman said Polish diplomatic missions in Ukraine would remain open "as long as possible" but the foreign ministry urged all Polish citizens to leave Ukraine.
+Hungary also said its embassy in Kyiv remained open.
+The Czech Republic closed its diplomatic mission, though its consulate in the west Ukrainian city of Lviv remained open.

-Budapest must also prepare for the possibility that soldiers engaged in combat could "drift over" the border, as happened during the Yugoslav wars of the 1990s, he added, without elaborating.
-Ukraine's western borders were relatively quiet on Thursday morning but officials and witnesses said traffic has picked up slightly.

-"We can see moderately higher traffic at border crossings with Ukraine, we assume it will grow during the day," a Slovak interior ministry official said.
-"Slovakia is ready to help, we could allow in people who don't have all the necessary documents on them."

-Ukraine's ambassador to Prague, Perebyjnis Jevhen, told a news conference: "I cannot exclude some waves of people.
-But it will rather be to the western part of Ukraine than abroad."
-There are around 260,000 Ukrainians living in the Czech Republic, and tens of thousands working in Hungary, which has a large ethnic minority of around 140,000 living in Ukraine just beyond the border.
+Slovak news agency TASR reported there were waiting times of two to four hours for passenger cars at two main border crossings, while another crossing saw traffic flowing smoothly.
+There are around 260,000 Ukrainians living in the Czech Republic, and tens of thousands working in Slovakia and Hungary, which has a large ethnic minority of around 140,000 living in Ukraine just beyond the border.

+Romania is ready to grant humanitarian aid if needed, President Klaus Iohannis said on Thursday.
+He also called for the "consistent consolidation" of NATO's eastern flank.
 Bulgarian President Rumen Radev said his country was preparing to evacuate by land more than 4,000 ethnic Bulgarians from Ukraine and was ready to host other Ukrainian refugees.
-Bulgarian Prime Minister Kiril Petkov said the Balkan country would prepare hotels and other tourism bases to host them.
-Bulgaria has no land border with Ukraine but is a Black Sea littoral state, as are both Ukraine and Russia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)